drobtravels/solaredge-local/README.md

 You can check by finding the IP address of your inverter and visiting it in a browser.
 If it supports the local API, you'll see the SolarEdge logo and a "Commissioning" menu.

+If you do not have the local API available, see [this repository](https://github.com/jbuehl/solaredge) as an alternative.

 ### API Endpoints

 * AppConfigs: "web/v1/app_configs"